-Tye-Din and colleagues gave volunteers an injection under the skin of gluten peptides, or a flour-based solution in various dosages.
+Tye-Din and colleagues gave volunteers an under-skin injection of gluten peptides, or a flour-based solution in various dosages.
 From the reactions the evaluation: some elements in the body called cytokines already increase two hours after taking.

 When the volunteers received a double dose of gluten, their symptoms increased accordingly (nausea and vomiting).
 With them also the level of cytokines.

-“It's a response similar to what happens when there is an infection in the body.
-The difference is that for a celiac the triggering factor is gluten ”.
+"It's a similar response to what happens when there is an infection in the body.
+The difference is that for a celiac the trigger is gluten."

 Several members of the research work at ImmusanT.
 The company is developing a 'vaccine' based on peptides, which will function as an immunizing therapy for celiacs.